Speak, Lord, For Your Servant Is Listening

 I have absolutely found that ministering to the Lord produces a holy desire, and need, within us to stay with God in His presence, ministering as a priest to Him, so we may always be towards the knowledge of our Lord and the revelation of His word.

-Ministering to the Lord keeps us Christ-centered, for Jesus Christ, our High Priest, is also in God’s presence Who, among other things, “always lives to make intercession for them” (Hebrews 7:25).
+Ministering to the Lord keeps us Christ-centered, for Jesus Christ, our High Priest, is in our Father God’s presence also, for He “always lives to make intercession for” us (Hebrews 7:25).

 Ministering to the Lord focuses us solely upon our God and this is the best posture for us to be in, if we truly desire to know our Lord and receive the revelation of His word.

-Oh yes, Abba Father, today “Speak, Lord,” for your servants are listening.
+Oh yes, Abba Father, today “Speak, Lord,” for your inner court ministering servants are listening.
 Hallelujah!